The Ritz Dance Performance, June 1978

 middle of a gigantic dance floor with the brilliant

 packed.
-There were easily 400 people there that night to
+As predicted, there were easily 400 people present that night to

 I was disconcerted to realize they could see me, but I couldn't